BOGACZYK: Rouse Makes News as More than Herd MVP

 Rouse, who starred for the Military Bowl-bound Thundering Herd (9-4) after nearly two years of inactivity following multiple surgeries, announced he intends to return to the team for a sixth year in 2014.

-As the Herd honored its first team to win a Conference USA division title and play in a league title game, it was a big night for Rouse, a Harrisonburg, Va., native, in the awards voted on by coach Doc Holliday, his staff and players.
+As the Herd honored its first team to win a Conference USA division title and play in a league title game, it was a big night for Rouse, a Harrisonburg, Va., native.

 The 6-foot-5, 268-pound Rouse also was named the Herd’s Defensive MVP, and was picked as one of five captains for the season, after the coaches selected captains on a game-by-game basis during the season.